 - Unit 8.
 Introduction to Semiconductors: Diodes & rectifiers - theory and applications.
 Special purpose diodes.

 - Unit 9.
 Transistors: Bipolar transistors - theory and typical circuits.
 FETs and Thyristors.

 - Unit 10.
 Review: with further applications.

-There will be a one-week break over 14-20 May.
+There will be a three-week break and revision period over the Christmas holiday from 17 Dec 2018 to 6 Jan 2019).
 The course material will remain available without tutor support for six weeks after the course finishes.

 This course is delivered online; to participate you must to be familiar with using a computer for purposes such as sending email and searching the Internet.
 You will also need regular access to the Internet and a computer meeting our recommended Minimum computer specification.